greatsandyeagle/sdart.github.io/index.md

 **Step 2** - Chill and wait for my reply!
 A confirmation will be sent within 24 hours.
 If you do NOT receive a reply from me within 24hrs, double check if my email address is entered correctly.
 Feel free to contact me for any problems.

 ## <span style="color:#0076bf"> Preview the artwork and Purchase if you like it </span>
-- Within 3 days after the photo is received, I will send you part of the line art(say, 50%) that I complete.
+- I will send you part of the line art(say, 50%) that I complete, within 3 days after the photo is received.
 - If you are satisfied with it, start to pay.
 Otherwise, just let me know how you want me to improve it.
 - **Pay through PayPal:**
 <a href="https://www.paypal.com/paypalme/sdart4u"> <img src="/assets/icons/pay.png" alt="pay" width="50" height="57"/></a>